INNOVASEB-AI/Smart-Shopper/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details. # Updated Sun Aug 17 22:35:03 SAST 2025